Start

 These economic forecasts cover short- and medium-term developments and assess Germany’s potential output.
 This analysis provides the foundation for calculating the Federal Government’s maximum allowable net borrowing under the national debt rule, as defined in Articles 109 and 115 of the Basic Law.
 Past forecasts are available in the government archives (in German).

-Key figures of the 2025 autumn projection
+Key figures of the 2026 spring projection

 Main features of the forecast for Germany 1)